Route Section Number 4:

 Enjoy estuary views on both sides as you drive across Shaldon’s long, low bridge.
 It’s a third of a mile and when opened in 1827 was England’s longest wooden bridge.
 You can still see the original tollbooth at the Teignmouth end but much more concrete and steel has been added since.
 It’s still one of the most spectacular driving stretches on the SW660.

-Beach huts at Dawlish Warren
+- The beach huts of Dawlish Warren

 Did you know?